Chemical and RNAi Libraries

 The Spectrum Collection

-The 2000 compounds in the SPECTRUM Collection were selected by medicinal chemists and biologists so as to provide a wide range of biological activities and structural diversity for screening programs with special emphasis on the de-novo assays emerging today.
+The 2000 compounds in the SPECTRUM Collection were selected by medicinal chemists and biologists to provide a wide range of biological activities and structural diversity for screening programs with special emphasis on the de-novo assays emerging today.
 Such content provides the opportunity to evaluate drugs and biochemical tools with known biological profiles and, at the same time, explore the potential of novel structural and topographical diversity manifest in pure natural products.

 The facility possesses a 16,000 compound library from the ChemBridge DIVERSet.
 These are a collection of "universally" diverse, pre-designed drug-like small molecules.
 The compounds have been rationally selected based on 3D pharmacophore analysis to cover the broadest part of biologically relevant pharmacophore diversity space.